vitest-dev/vitest/docs/api/index.md

   If you want to skip running some certain tests, but you don't want to delete the code due to any reason, you can use `test.skip` to avoid running them.

-  Optionally, you can provide a timeout (in milliseconds) for specifying how long to wait before terminating.
-The default is 5 seconds,and can be configured globally with [testTimeout](../config/#testtimeout).

   ```ts
   import { test, assert } from 'vitest'